Water jet cutter: Waterjet control

 As waterjet cutting moved into traditional manufacturing shops, controlling the cutter reliably and accurately was essential.
 Early waterjet cutting systems adapted traditional systems such as and CNC systems based on John Parsons' 1952 NC milling machine and running G-code.
 Challenges inherent to waterjet technology revealed the inadequacies of traditional G-Code.
 The accuracy depends on varying the speed of the nozzle as it approaches corners and details.
-A major breakthrough came in the early '90s, when John Olsen developed systems to precisely position the waterjet nozzle while accurately specifying the speed at every point along the path and utilizing common PCs as a controller.
+A major breakthrough came in the early '90s, when John Olsen developed systems to precisely position the waterjet nozzle while accurately specifying the speed at every point along the path and using common PCs as a controller.